 - Documents, important items pickup: The last niche we will talk about is the business of delivering important items, packages, and documents.
 Couriers often offer these services.
 However, it’s important to note that there are special considerations here, for instance, confidentiality, promptness, and reliability.

-A business needs to choose who your target customer is (or customer niche).
+A delivery business needs to choose who its target customer is (or customer niche).
 This is what we’ll cover in the next section.

 How to Choose your Customer Niche?

 There are several steps to choosing your niche.
 We’ve broken it down step-by-step.

 The first step is to do your market research; this is really the basis of any business.
 What does this entail?
 This really is about being curious and exploring all the service offerings in your area, the kind of companies that already exist, and try to get a good idea of the delivery industry.
 This part requires lots of googling, research, interviews.
 The ideal is to write everything down in a document for analysis (see step 2).
 This step includes what is typically called competitive analysis.